evrythng-scan.js v2.0

 }).then(console.log);

-In the past, a developer could request the SDK create a scans
+In the past, a developer could instruct the SDK to create a scans

 action when a scan resulting in a redirection was performed by the end user in the following manner: